Kolkata: Mamata Banerjee claims BJP is trying to foil Martyr’s Day rally

 The Trinamool Congress observes Martyr’s Day every year on July 21 to commemorate the killing of 13 people in police firing in 1993.
 “The main demand of the protest on 21st July 1993 was ‘No ID Card, No Vote’,” Banerjee had tweeted earlier in the day.
 “This year, we have given a call for ‘Restore Democracy.
 No Machines, Bring Ballots Back’.
 Let us pledge to fight for the restoration of democracy in our great nation.”

-Banerjee generally announces programmes for the party’s future during the rally.
-There is speculation that this year, she will focus on the 2021 Assembly elections, following the BJP’s impressive performance in the state in the Lok Sabha elections.
+Banerjee, while addressing the rally, claimed the BJP won seats in West Bengal during the Lok Sabha elections by cheating and by using electronic voting machines, the Central Reserve Police Force, the central police and the Election Commission, ANI reported.
+“They just got 18 seats, by getting few seats they are trying to capture our party offices and beating our people,” she said.

 The BJP won 18 seats, four fewer than Trinamool Congress, in the state in the General Elections.

+The chief minister said she would request the Election Commission to conduct panchayat and municipal elections using ballot paper, according to ANI.

 Trinamool Congress leader and minister Chandrima Bhattacharya also filed a first information report against BJP state president Dilip Ghosh for allegedly threatening to drag Trinamool Congress leaders out of buses on their way to the rally, if they failed to return the “cut money” they had collected from people.